spritsail/radarr/README.md

 ### Volumes

 * `/config` - Radarr configuration file and database storage.
-Should be readable and writeable by `$UID`
+Should be readable and writeable by `$SUID`

-Other files accessed by Radarr such as movie directories should also be readable and writeable by `$UID` or `$GID` with sufficient permissions.
+Other files accessed by Radarr such as movie directories should also be readable and writeable by `$SUID` or `$SGID` with sufficient permissions.

+`$SUID` defaults to 901

 ### Configuration